How to Manage Caffeine Withdrawal

 9 Caffeine Withdrawal Symptoms

-Cutting your caffeine intake rapidly can affect your body in several ways.
+Rapidly cutting your caffeine intake can affect your body in several ways.
 Nine of the most common caffeine withdrawal symptoms are:

 - Headache.
 This is often the first symptom people notice when reducing their caffeine consumption.
 Caffeine causes blood vessels in the brain to constrict, slowing blood flow.
 Experts believe that if you stop consuming it, your blood vessels expand, blood flow accelerates, and the added pressure gives you a caffeine withdrawal headache.

 - Anxiety.
 People who abruptly stop consuming caffeine may experience anxiety.
-It’s thought there are physiological and psychological reasons for this reaction.
-Anxiety can be particularly intense if your caffeine is accompanied by sugar (as an addition to coffee, in soda, etc.).
+It's thought there are physiological and psychological reasons for this reaction.
+Anxiety can be particularly intense if your caffeine is accompanied by sugar (in soda, added to coffee, etc.).

 - Sleepiness.
 Caffeine provides an energy boost by blocking receptors for a neurotransmitter called adenosine, which makes you drowsy.
 If you stop consuming caffeine, those receptors are no longer blocked, and you feel the effects of adenosine.